tinkercademy-bootcamp/chat-project-HariAakash646/exercise-4/README.md

   * Linking combines all object files into an executable
 - What is the difference between creating an executable and creating a library?
+  * Executables are standalone programs that can be executed as a single file.
+  * Libraries contain code which can be combined with other programs.
 - How do you compile a library, and then use that library to compile an executable?
+  * g++ -c network_utils.cpp
+  * ar rcs network_utils.a network_utils.o
+  * g++ tcp_echo_client.cpp network_utils.a -o client.out

 ### Reminder
 [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make